-A special look at my favorite episodes of the Dan Harmon series continues as we celebrate the season for a return to academics.
+A special look at my favorite episodes of the Dan Harmon series continues as we celebrate the show’s availability on Netflix.
 Each edition of this 5-part series will look at 5 episodes over the show’s six seasons – yes, even season 4.
 Well, maybe.

 Season 1, Episode 12